 If the green LED is blinking, you may restore the router to its factory default settings by pressing RST on front panel.
 The configuration will be restored to the factory defaults and the router will reboot.
 (The green LED will be on during the reboot.)

-1.1 Secured access to web configuration
+1.2 Secured access to web configuration

 The Web interface can be accessed through a standard web browser via a secure HTTPS connection.

-Access the web interface by entering https://192.168.1.1 in the web browser.
-You may receive a message that there is a problem with the website's security certificate.
-If you do, click on Continue to this website.
-If you want to prevent this message, you can follow the procedure described below.
+Access the web interface by entering https://192.168.1.1 address in the web browser.